smjim/Mandelbrot_visualizer/zoom_gpu/notes.md

 - include configuration file to store data about zoom center, zoom depth, and julia set parametric equation *based off of make flags*
 - progress bar to show when rendering complete
+- operate on batches of frames in parallel to parallelize even further

 ## Errors: